 3: Blood Brothers (28th July 1988 – 10th November 2012)

 With the book, music and lyrics penned by Willy Russell, Blood Brothers is the third-longest West End musical, with a run of over 10,000 performances.
 The show premiered in Liverpool in 1983, before transferring to the West End in 1987.
 It had a short run at first with a different script, before being revived in 1988 that is performed by casts today.
 Set in 1960s Liverpool, the story sees twins Mickey and Eddie reunite after being raised in separate families, later labelling themselves as “blood brothers”.
 Falling in love with the same girl, their relationship fractures so much that Mickey storms in with a gun when Eddie is giving a speech.
 The gun goes off at the end of a thrilling musical with a soundtrack including “Tell Me It’s Not True”.

 2: The Phantom of the Opera (9th October 1986 – present)

 Running at Her Majesty’s Theatre for over 30 years, The Phantom of the Opera is one of the West End and Broadway’s most successful shows.
 The musical includes theatre show tunes “All I Ask Of You” and “The Music of the Night” as well as the famous title song.
 When the Phantom’s obsession with the new singer at the Paris Opera House grows, the Phantom becomes possessive.
 Dragging Christine into his underground lair, he believes he is protecting her.
 Yet, as the show unfolds, the audience learns all about the Phantom and what lies underneath the mask.
-Over the years, many people have performed in the show including Ramin Karimloo, Sarah Brightman and Michael Ball.
+Over the years, many stars have performed in the show including Ramin Karimloo, Sarah Brightman and Michael Ball.